michel4j/uso/docs/source/staff_guide/facilities.rst

 Facility Settings
 -----------------
 The facility settings page allows you to configure various aspects of the facility, such as techniques, review tracks, and access pool allotments.
-To access the settings page, click on the :guilabel:`Settings` tool on the facility detail page.
+To access the settings page, click on the :icon:`bi bi-sliders2-vertical;Settings` tool on the facility detail page.
 At the top of the settings page, you can see the facility name, acronym, and description.
 Below that, the current access pool allotments are displayed, showing the percentage of shifts available for each access pool.
-You can edit the access pool allotments by clicking on the :guilabel:`Access Pools` tool at the top of the page.
+You can edit the access pool allotments by clicking on the :icon:`bi bi-diagram-3;Access Pools` tool at the top of the page.

 .. figure:: facility-settings.png
     :alt: Facility Settings Page